alizadina/mediumish/_posts/2024-08-21-Introduction-to-Temporal.md

 1. A Workflow is running and executing Activities.
 2. The server running the Temporal Cluster crashes.
-3. After the Temporal Cluster has stopped, it is restarted.
+3. After the Temporal Server (which could be the entire Temporal Cluster if it's a single-server setup) has stopped due to the crash, it is restarted.
+This could be a manual restart by an operator or an automatic restart by a system supervisor.
+In a multi-server setup, If one server crashes, the remaining servers in the cluster can continue to operate and maintain the state of the workflows.
 4. The Workflow is still listed and running.
 It picks up where it left off when the server comes back online.

-This is possible because Temporal maintains the state of a Workflow Execution even in the face of failures, crashes, or server outages.
-It uses an Event History to record the state of a Workflow Execution at each step.
-If a failure occurs, the Workflow Execution can resume from the last recorded event, ensuring that progress isn't lost.
+Because when a Temporal server crashes, the state of the workflow is preserved in its history.
+If a worker is unable to communicate with the server, the workflow doesn't stop.
+Temporal times out the workflow task and places it back on the task queue.
+Another worker can then pick up the task and continue the execution by replaying the workflow history to recreate the workflow state.

 # Developing Workflows and Activities